cwoodall/cwoodall-hugo/content/posts/2023-08-29-mini-sabbatical-review.md

 I commit to improving my health.

 I want to build community, and friendships and continue to grow my relationships in my life.

+I am curious about hydroponics now and am planning on starting a few hydroponic projects.

 ## Lessons Learnt